2017–18 Australian parliamentary eligibility crisis: Citizenship Seven case

-During 2017 several cases of possible breach of s 44(i) came to light, and in two cases (Ludlam and Waters) the member had resigned from the Parliament.
+During 2017 several cases of possible breach of section 44(i) came to light, and in two cases (Ludlam and Waters) the member had resigned from the Parliament.
 All cases but one (Joyce) arose in the Senate.
 The cases involving Ludlam, Waters, Canavan, Roberts and Joyce were referred in August to the High Court as the Court of Disputed Returns, followed the next month by those of Nash and Xenophon; each reference, both those by the Senate and that by the House of Representatives, had all-party support.

 At the hearing, the Attorney-General for Australia had argued that five of the seven parliamentarians should be exempt from disqualification, excluding Ludlam and Roberts, since they were entirely unaware of their dual citizenship.
 This argument was not accepted by the High Court, meaning the five parliamentarians found to have held a foreign citizenship were ineligible for election.
 Canavan and Xenophon were the only two of the seven not found to have held a foreign citizenship.